 “Mister Wu, let me start by sayin’ that we’re just here gatherin’ information.
 You and your school ain’t the subjects of any investigation we’re conductin’.
 However, let me remind you, it’s a felony to lie to an FBI agent.”

-"Agent Simmons, subterfuge is not permitted in this school, by anybody, including its Master."
+"Agent Simmons, subterfuge is not permitted in this school by anybody, including its Master."

 “Very well, Mister Wu.
 We’re goin’ round all the self-defense schools in Chicago, lookin’ for info on a woman who’s mighty good at street fightin’ and real smart.
 All we know is she’s tall and beautiful, with natural blond hair.
 Y’all got anyone here who fits that description?”